Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 3. Proper Maintenance Of The Moka Pot

-Maintaining your Moka pot is critical to ensure you get the most out of it.
+Maintaining your Moka Pot is critical to ensure you get the most out of it.

-One of the essential maintenance aspects of the Moka pot is to change the seal and removable filter regularly.
+One of the essential maintenance aspects of the Moka Pot is to change the seal and removable filter regularly.

 These parts are crucial in preventing leakage during brewing, which can affect coffee quality and safety.

-Additionally, always clean your moka pot after each use, preferably by hand-cleaning with soap and warm water.
+Additionally, always clean your Moka Pot after each use, preferably by hand-cleaning with soap and warm water.

 Avoid using abrasive scrubbers or chemicals that may damage its surface.